pettenuzzofabio/image-augmentation/README.md

 ## Future developments

-- augment bounding boxes (and possibly other landmarks) in the exactly same way as the augmented image, in order to better use transformations which alter pixel coordinates.
+- Augment bounding boxes (and possibly other landmarks) in the exactly same way as the augmented image, in order to better use transformations which alter pixel coordinates.
 This can be accomplished by using `random.seed()`
-- optimize & add multi threading
+- Optimize & add multi threading
-- image flip: this hasn't been implemented yet because for my purpose I need to distinguish between Left-something and Right-something
+- Image flip: this hasn't been implemented yet because for my purpose I need to distinguish between Left-something and Right-something
-- add requirements.txt
+- Add requirements.txt